 Our goal is to inform, to guide, and to inspire.

-We provide timely, relevant news articles for children, teachers in the classroom and parents at home.
+As a media for children and young people we provide timely, relevant news articles on current affairs for children and young people, teachers in the classroom and parents at home.

 At the time, many parents were wondering how to explain what happened to their children.

 An article about how a French newspaper for children did just that reminded us that we have no such medium for children and their parents in Slovenia and it encouraged us to launch Časoris.